cirlabs/django-project-template/README.md

 $ vim project/settings.py
 ```

 Create a PostGIS database to connect with.
+This may vary depending on your PostGIS configuration.
+The command below assumes you have it running and want to make the database with a user named ``postgres``.
+Please modify it to suit your needs.

 ```bash
 $ createdb -U postgres -E UTF8 -T template_postgis mydatabasename